CExA-project/cexa-kokkos-tutorials/exercises/03_deep_copy/README.md

 ```

 > [!NOTE]
-> Since the loops are classical C++ for-loops, the code will be executed on the Host.
+> Since the loops are classical C++ for-loops, they will be executed on the Host.

 ## Step 3: Deep copy the mirror view